Bergvca/bergvca.github.io/_posts/2019-04-13-gmail-analysis.md

 <img src="/media/img/searchdontsort.jpg" style="height: 100%;width: 100%;">

 In the beginning there was spam.
-Cheap, unpersonalised, mass-send junk mail, easily defeated by simple [Bayesian Filters](https://en.wikipedia.org/wiki/Naive_Bayes_spam_filtering).
+Cheap, unpersonalised, mass-sent junk mail, easily defeated by simple [Bayesian Filters](https://en.wikipedia.org/wiki/Naive_Bayes_spam_filtering).
 Over the years spammers improved and an arms race between spammers and spam filters was started.
 Spam was to me never more then a minor nuisance, and when gmail was launched, and all of google's might was put into the race spam in your inbox became virtually extinct.
 Now I don't even remember what an email for "ch3aP V1agrA" email looks like.

 Does this mean my inbox is empty?
-No. In fact I feel I receive more unwanted mail then ever.
+No. In fact I feel I receive more unwanted mail than ever.
 With the internet being more and more intertwined in our lives, we drop our email addresses with more and more companies, whom in turn have started sending "promotions", and "updates" more and more frequent.
-Even though they usually contain an "unsubscribe" option which I sometimes spend some time clicking though, these mailing lists have become a bigger source of irritation then spam ever was.
+Even though they usually contain an "unsubscribe" option which I sometimes spend some time clicking through, these mailing lists have become a bigger source of irritation than spam ever was.

-This jupyter notebook started out as a way to regularly delete all "Newsletter spam" from my inbox.
+This Jupyter Notebook started out as a way to regularly delete all "Newsletter spam" from my inbox.
 It turned out however, to be a lot more fun to dig through my gmail inbox, which is what this post is mostly about.
 I would recommend everyone reading this to clone this notebook and start the same journey on your own inbox.
 Viewing stats on my inbox is not that interesting, viewing the same stats on your own inbox?
 A completely different story.
 It also gives you a sense on how big mailing list spam has become.
 Although the Gmail API has a delete option - it went against my Data Scientist instinct to actually delete anything.

+Let's start with all required imports:
 ```python
 import httplib2
 import os